 - Mixed – 4 members, 2 female and 2 male, genders must alternate throwing

-- Mens – 4 male players
+- Mens – 4 male members

-- Womens – 4 female players
+- Womens – 4 female members

 - Fixed teams – the same members play together for the entire curling season, if you’re going to miss a game you’re going to have to find a spare

-- Fixed Draws – the same members play together for a single draw, then are remixed for the next draw according to the format of each particular league
+- Fixed draws – the same members play together for a single draw, then are remixed for the next draw according to the format of each particular league

 - Drawn teams – teams are put together before each game based on the members who showed up to curl